WHAT TO DO IN MORCOTE, TICINO IN 1 DAY OR LONGER

 TRAVEL TIPS FOR MORCOTE

-And if you plan to visit Morcote – and also fall in love – here, you will find my travel guide for Morcote.
-Find out what makes the place extraordinarily beautiful, where to go, and what to see, plus more travel tips.
+If you plan to visit Morcote – and also fall in love – here, you will find my travel guide for Morcote.
+Find out what makes the place extraordinarily beautiful, where to go plus more tips.

 Morcote is located in the Italian-speaking canton of Ticino – at the southern shores of beautiful Lake Lugano.
 It is one of the most southern areas in all of Switzerland, but just 10 km south of Lugano.